Painting & Drawing

 This program affords artists the experience enjoyed by national and international artists who access our state-of-the-art studios.
 Participants may expand their practices, take artistic risks, try new media or complete works for exhibition.

-*Studios are open 24 hours a day with limited use of equipment due to safety requirements.
+*Studios are open 24 hours a day and on weekends for students enrolled in multiple weeks, with limited use of equipment due to safety requirements.

 View All Painting & Drawing Workshops